open-trackers/.github/profile/README.md

 ## Contributions

-The code is licensed with MPL-2.0 and where the copyright is held by Reed Esau’s OpenAlloc LLC.
+The code is licensed with MPL-2.0 and where the copyright is held by
+@reedes’s OpenAlloc LLC.

 Contributions can be under the developer’s name or organization, but must have a compatible license, preferably MPL-2.0.